docQodly/docs/docs/studio/pageLoaders/components/uploadCustomComponents.md

 - **693.a8434817.js.LICENSE**: Licensing information specific to the JavaScript file "693.a8434817".
 It includes details about the license under which the code is distributed.

 - **components**: This file contains a minified and compressed file that encompasses functionality related to dynamic module loading, shared modules, dynamic script creation and loading, error handling, and references to Webpack chunks.
-It is crucial for efficient operation and integration of the custom component within Qodly Studio.
+It is crucial for efficient operation and integration of the custom component within the Studio.

 - **main.e029b478**: A minified JavaScript file containing code related to the React component "ExampleComponent".
 It includes modules for a Page editor (@ws-ui/webform-editor) and the React library itself.
 The code defines and exports components, settings, and other functionality.